Edward Osborne Cavendish1

 Last Edited=4 Nov 2007

 Her married name became Lindsay.
-As a result of her marriage, Mary Katherine Cavendish was styled as Countess of Crawford on 8 March 1940.
+After her marriage, Mary Katherine Cavendish was styled as Countess of Crawford on 8 March 1940.

 Children of Mary Katherine Cavendish and David Alexander Robert Lindsay, 28th Earl of Crawford